Class of 1997

 Rebecca Isley Miller , MSN’97, is a pediatric nurse at Vanderbilt Home Health in Nashville, where she makes daily visits to pediatric patients with various diagnoses and ages (2017).

-Kathy Simmons Moss, MSN’97, MBA’97, received Vanderbilt University Medical Center’s Five Pillar Award, and was an editorial board member of The Empowered Nurse: Peer-Reviewed Journal for Innovative VUMC Nursing Research, Volume 1, Issue 1, both in May 2018.
+Kathy Simmons Moss, MSN’97, MBA’97, received Vanderbilt University Medical Center’s Five Pillar Award and was an editorial board member of The Empowered Nurse: Peer-Reviewed Journal for Innovative VUMC Nursing Research, Volume 1, Issue 1, both in May 2018.
+She is administrative director of ambulatory nursing and clinical support services at the Monroe Carell Jr. Children’s Hospital at Vanderbilt.

 Gayle Botbyl Pitts, MSN’97, is a family nurse practitioner at the Allergy, Asthma & Sinus Center in Knoxville, Tennessee (2020).